OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control: OffLight Framework

 \subsection{Return-Based Prioritized Sampling}

-To enhance sample efficiency and accelerate the learning process, OffLight employs Return-Based Prioritized Sampling (RBPS), similar to \cite{yue2023decoupled}.
+To enhance sample efficiency and accelerate the learning process, OffLight employs RBPS, similar to \cite{yue2023decoupled}.
 This strategy prioritizes episodes based on their cumulative rewards, ensuring that the learning algorithm focuses on more successful traffic control experiences.